 The new Design Museum welcomes schools, colleges and universities for self-guided visits of one of the opening exhibitions.
 Here is everything you need to know to plan an inspiring self-guided visit to museum.

-The Design Museum has three exhibitions available for self-guided visits - Designer Maker User, Fear and Love: Reactions to a Complex World and Beazley Designs of the Year.
+The Design Museum has three exhibitions available for self-guided visits - Designer Maker User, California: Designing Freedom and Breathing Colour by Hella Jongerius.

 Designer Maker User is a free exhibition (bookable for learning groups) that tells the story of contemporary design.
 Entry times are available each hour from 10:00-15:00.
 This may take up to 60 minutes to see as a group.

 California: Designing Freedom is a paid temporary exhibition and we advise that it may take up to 60 minutes to view as a group.
 Entry times are offered every 15 minutes from 10:00-17:00.

 Breathing Colour by Hella Jongerius is a paid temporary exhibition and we advise that it may take up to 60 minutes to view as a group.
 Entry times are offered every 15 minutes from 10:00 - 17:00

 Please allow 60 minutes to view each exhibition and choose your time slots carefully to prevent any clashes.
 You may wish to also factor in a break for your group if you are coming to see multiple exhibitions during your visit.